-If you own a business and follow professional advice, you've likely established a buy-sell agreement in case you or a co-owner voluntarily or involuntarily leaves the company.
+If you co-own a business and follow professional advice, you've likely established a buy-sell agreement in case you or one of your fellow owners voluntarily or involuntarily leaves the company.
 Assuming this is true, remember that it's not enough to draft an agreement and put it in a safe place.
 You need to review and perhaps revise the document periodically.

 The primary purpose of every buy-sell agreement is to legally confer on the owners of a business or the business itself the right or obligation to buy a departing owner's interest.
 But a well-crafted agreement can also help ensure that control of your business is restricted to specified individuals, such as current owners, select family members or upper-level managers.

 Estate planning is also a priority for many buy-sell agreements.
-If your agreement was drafted more than a few years ago, you may need to update it based on recent gift and estate tax changes.
-For 2017, the top rate for the gift, estate and generation-skipping transfer (GST) taxes is 40% and the exemption limit is $5.49 million.
-However, also keep in mind that the President and Republicans in Congress have indicated a desire to repeal the estate tax, which might happen later this year.
+If your agreement was drafted more than a few years ago, you might need to update it based on recent gift and estate tax changes.
+For 2023, the top rate for the gift, estate and generation-skipping transfer (GST) taxes is 40% and the exemption limit is $12.92 million, up from $12.06 million for 2022.

 Most buy-sell agreements lie dormant for years.
 What can quickly bring one to life is a "triggering event," such as when an owner:

-But you may want to make sure your agreement also covers triggers such as changes in an owner's marital status.
+You might want to ensure your agreement also covers triggers such as changes in an owner's marital status.
 And to prevent fraud or inappropriate behavior, many agreements include "conviction for committing a crime, losing a professional license or certification, or becoming involved in a scandal" as a triggering event.

 Buy-sell agreements typically are structured as one of the following agreements:

 In choosing your buy-sell agreement's initial structure, consider the tax implications.
-They'll differ based on whether your company is a flow-through entity or a C corporation.
+They'll differ based on whether your company is a flow-through entity (such as a partnership or limited liability company) or a C corporation.

-Buy-sell agreements require a funding source so that remaining owners can buy their former co-owner's shares.
+Buy-sell agreements require a funding source so that remaining owners can buy the share of their former co-owners.
 Life insurance is probably the most common, but there are alternatives.

 Get in touch today and find out how we can help you meet your objectives.